alifar76/jnj-application/README.md

 The script, ```task_b.py```, produces a number of files including a few .tre files.
 The file called ```RAxML_bipartitionsBranchLabels.tre``` can be opened and viewed with Dendroscope.

-**I need to re-check this script once more before marking it complete.
-95% complete.**

 Task C
 ------